tower1ight/World/Misc/T    T, T man   T . . .  T even. Perhaps E.md

 Hey, I'm not sure why I've taken so long to just sit down and write this, I think a number of reasons can be highlighted but chief among them is an inability to simplify important concepts that have come to mean a lot to me.
 Additionally I have gained most of my ideas on gender theory from video essayists I enjoy watching, and I cant in good conscious recommend a bunch of three hour youtube videos to anyone with a job.

-**Do I try to explain this thing with terms and definitions?** Well that route feels like cold taxonomy, something that can really only offer shallow information.
-**Do I try to sell you on a worldview?** While this will get closer to understanding my perspective, that perspective would be singular and a lot of the power within this community comes dissimilar people and perspectives bound by similar feelings.
-**Do I try to hand wave this away?** This is very tempting, but explaining trans people by saying "its complicated", though true, puts walls around concepts you are already familiar with but haven't examined with a trans lens

 Though I am not a reddit user myself a lot of trans women pass information to one another on it and this is a post that I think has a lot of useful things: https://www.reddit.com/r/Trans_Resources/wiki/further_resources/index/#wiki_media_.28_books.2C_movies.2C_series_.29

 **Terms**
 So basically I think the thing thats most important to know is that **trans** is an umbrella term for people who's experience with gender is atypical.
 For this reason efforts to categorize and boil down the trans term will always work to divide us and leave vulnerable people out to dry.
 That being said, words are practical and communication is very difficult without them.
 Here is a term glossary: https://transactual.org.uk/glossary/

-**What I am trying to pursue**
+**My **
-My personal perspective on gender, stems largely from citations and arguments of a controversial and dense book (that admittedly I have not read) called gender trouble by Judith Butler.
+My personal perspective on gender theory, stems largely from citations and arguments of a controversial and dense book (that admittedly I have not read) called gender trouble by Judith Butler.
 Their speech is all very heady and philosophical and while I believe it generally is applicable to most questions of gender.
 Here is an excerpt from an article, "On Judith Butler and Performativity", written by Sara Salih:

 Butler has collapsed the sex/gender distinction in order to argue that there is no sex that is not always already gender.
 All bodies are gendered from the beginning of their social existence (and there is no existence that is not social), which means that there is no “natural body” that pre-exists its cultural inscription.
 This seems to point towards the conclusion that gender is not something one is, it is something one does, an act, or more precisely, a sequence of acts, a verb rather than a noun, a “doing” rather than a “being” (GT: 25).
 Butler elaborates this idea in the first chapter of Gender Trouble: